 There appear to be more mini-Neptunes (also known as Super Earths) across our galaxy than any other type of planet.
 Hannah Wakeford wants to learn if some of them support life, and she’s doing this by exploring their skies.
 Curiosity, the Mars Science Laboratory rover, has reached an exciting and critical part of its mission of discovery.
 Senior editor Emily Lakdawalla provides an update.
 The beautiful Pasadena Public Library hosted Bruce Betts and Mat Kaplan for a special afternoon that included recording this week’s What’s Up.

 ESO / L. Calcada

 GJ 1214b is a "super-Earth" orbiting a small star located 40 light-years from our solar system.
-Observations suggest that its density is lower than that of Earth, so that it probably has a Ganymede-like composition and is composed primarily of water ice with a thick atmosphere of hydrogen and helium.
+Observations suggest that its density is lower than that of Earth, so that it probably has a Ganymede-like composition (a metal and rock core overlain by a thick mantle of water in liquid or ice form).
+Unlike Ganymede, GJ 1214b is probably covered with a thick atmosphere of hydrogen and helium.

 Clear Skies on HAT-P-11b

 Scientists were excited to discover water vapor in the atmosphere of a relatively small planet, about the size of Neptune, using the combined power of NASA’s Hubble, Spitzer, and Kepler space telescopes.
 The planet, called HAT-P-11b, is probably gaseous with a rocky core, much like our own Neptune.
 Observing HAT-P-11b was the first time that astronomers were able to detect anything measurable in the atmosphere of a planet in this size range.

 1036 Ganymed is the largest Near Earth Asteroid.
 What is the second largest NEA?

 Answer to the April 17 space trivia contest question:

 There was no space trivia contest question in our April 17 episode, so no answer this week!